Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Individual analysis of sample galaxies

 Furthermore, the BPT map shows the emission of LINER type in the nucleus.
 The nuclear ring and the regions with clumpy \ha and \nii emission are predominantly star-forming.
 Within the remaining regions outside the nuclear ring, there is predominant LINER emission.

-NGC\,4321 reveals strong coherent continuous structures in the residual velocity map, extending over large radii and exhibiting large deprojected residual velocity amplitudes, which are consistent with the concept of extended shocks in gas.
+NGC\,4321 reveals strong coherent continuous structures in the residual velocity map, extending over several kiloparsecs (see also features outlined in Fig.\,\ref{fig:Sample_extended_structures_perturbed_galaxies_residualvel}) and exhibiting large deprojected residual velocity amplitudes up to $\sim$55\kms, which are consistent with the concept of extended shocks in gas.